roshanis/10kings/chapter10_raja_bhoja_paramara.md

 The irony was bitter as wormwood.
 The greatest scholar-king in Indian history had been brought down not by superior learning or philosophical argument, but by the oldest currency of power, violence applied with systematic precision.

 Yet as I walked through the smoldering ruins of his capital, questioning survivors and piecing together the final years of his extraordinary reign, I began to understand that Bhoja's story was far more complex than a simple tale of scholarly hubris meeting military reality.
-His flaws ran deeper than pride—they were written in blood across the battlefields of the Deccan.
+His flaws ran deeper than pride; they were written in blood across the battlefields of the Deccan.

 The man who preached dharmic governance had shown a calculating cruelty toward captured enemies that made even hardened soldiers uncomfortable.
 His obsession with proving his superiority had led him to humiliate rival kings in ways that turned potential allies into sworn enemies.
 Most dangerously, his belief that superior knowledge guaranteed victory had blinded him to the brutal realities of warfare.